 You should ensure that all your goals meet these SMART criteria.
 If not, then breaking your goal down into smaller steps can bring you closer to making it SMART.

-Use a meeting management tool like Fellow to align your team to common goals or track personal goals to keep your team accountable.
+Use a meeting management tool like Fellow to align your team on common goals and keep your team accountable with action items and collaborative notes.

 Some common software engineer goals, all of which can easily be made SMART goals, include: